emmahsax/slack_messaging/README.md

   icon_emoji: ':<SOME EMOJI>:'
 ```

 A config file can have both Discord and Slack settings, or just one or the other.
-To easily generate this file at `~/.slack_messaging.yml`, please run this command once for each type of settings:
+To easily generate this file at `~/.slack_messaging.yml`, please run this command once for each setting type:

 ```bash
 slack-messaging setup